Amberley Museum & Heritage Centre is set in a 36 acre site in the South Downs National Park.

 A Non-Profit Making Company Limited by Guarantee,

 Registered in England No 1402483

 Registered office: Station Road, Amberley, Near Arundel, West Sussex, BN18 9LT

 Few people today think of the South East of England as the home of heavy industry and yet, not so long ago, the beautiful South Downs provided a natural abundance of material from pits, mines and quarries.
 These chalk pits and associated buildings now form the backdrop of the Amberley Museum and Heritage Centre story.

 The Museum itself was established in 1979.
 Amberley Museum seeks to reflect the history of working life in our region.

 The Museum is not set in any particular period of time, and contains exhibits from 150 years ago to the present day.
 The site was once a busy lime works.
 The buildings and kilns are now preserved, with the De Witt Kilns – built in 1905 thought to be the only surviving example, which has recently won an award from the Heritage Lottery Funding.
 Some of our buildings have been rescued from other locations, and now form as exhibits.
-For instance the Fairmile Café – a wooden structure built in 1939 was once a transport stop for many motorists in Arundel, and now operates on special days at the Museum as a tea parlour.
+For instance the Fairmile Café – a wooden structure built in 1939 was once a transport stop for many motorists near Arundel (on the way to Fontwell), and now operates on special days at the Museum as a tea parlour.